krispad/Machine_Learning/README.md

          - Contains models of the beer data viz., Poisson, Tweedie, AdaBoost,and Random Forests.
          - Compares the results of the models.
       - The code sheets class_beer_sq.py and class_beer_nn_functional.py contain python code (using Tensor Flow) for the Neural Network(NN) construction.
 Both code sheets use the same NN architecture and the results are compared.
          - beer_model2_image.png contains a schematic of the NN architecture for the sequential model.
+         - The image beer_model_symbolic.py contains an schematic of the NN architecture used in the functional (symbolic) model.